MeoteCarlo/MeoteCarlo/README.md

-- 👋 Hi, I’m @MeoteCarlo
+- 👋 Hi, I’m @MeoteCarlo.
-- 👀 I’m interested in sleeping and reading
+- 👀 I’m interested in sleeping and reading.
-- 🌱 I’m currently learning moyu and huashui
+- 🌱 I’m currently learning moyu and huashui.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on phylosophy and video game.
-- 📫 How to reach me ...

 <!---
 MeoteCarlo/MeoteCarlo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.